 CEU's Department of Medieval Studies currently offers four internationally highly competitive degree programs.

-Master of Arts in Late Antique, Medieval and Early Modern Studies – a research-oriented, intensive one-year program entailing a thesis writing and coursework, aiming to prepare students for doctoral studies in the field of multi- and interdisciplinary Medieval Studies.
-It is recommended for applicants who come with a background in any aspect of medieval or historical studies and a minimum of four years of undergraduate/previous studies.
+Master of Arts in Late Antique, Medieval and Early Modern Studies – a research-oriented, intensive one-year program entailing thesis writing and coursework, aiming to prepare students for doctoral studies in the field of multi- and interdisciplinary Medieval Studies.
+It is recommended for applicants who arrive with a background in any aspect of medieval or historical studies and a minimum of four years of undergraduate/previous studies.

-Master of Arts in Comparative History: Late Antique, Medieval, and Renaissance Studies – a taught two-year program allowing for a larger amount of coursework before candidates begin to research and write their theses during the second year.
-This program is highly recommended to applicants who come from an academic background other than medieval/historical studies – or have fewer than four years of undergraduate/previous studies – and wish to add expertise in medieval studies to their portfolio.
-Just as the one-year MA, the two-year MA provides a targeted preparation for pursuing doctoral studies in Medieval Studies or a related field.
+Master of Arts in Comparative History: Late Antique, Medieval, and Renaissance Studies – a taught two-year program that is highly recommended to applicants who come from an academic background other than medieval/historical studies – or have fewer than four years of undergraduate/previous studies – and wish to add an expertise in medieval studies to their portfolio.
+Just as in the one-year MA, the two-year MA provides targeted preparation for pursuing doctoral studies in Medieval Studies or a related field.

 PhD in Late Antique, Medieval and Renaissance Studies – a research- and thesis-writing-oriented program consisting of one year of coursework in the department, followed by a second year at CEU, before PhD candidates are encouraged to gather international experience.
-Students of the department hold outstanding records of gaining prestigious scholarships, pre-doctoral fellowships, research and teaching positions etc.
+Students of the department boast outstanding records gaining prestigious scholarships, pre-doctoral fellowships, research and teaching positions etc.